dkorobkov/port_mirroring_with_openwrt/README.md

 7. Connect your device to port 4 and server to any free LAN port.
 Run  swconfig dev eth0 show and reinitialize any values set above if needed (sometimes the switch will feel link up/down and probably reconfigure itself.
 I did not waste time on making these settings permanent).

 8. Enjoy.

+More on networking CLI can be found in https://openwrt.org/docs/guide-user/base-system/basic-networking